contentauth/c2pa-rs/README.md

 ## Requirements

-The SDK requires **Rust version 1.70.0** or newer.
+The library requires **Rust version 1.70.0** or newer.

 ### Supported platforms

-The SDK has been tested on the following operating systems:
+The library has been tested on the following operating systems:

 * Windows (Intel only)
 * MacOS (Intel and Apple silicon)